-Continuing with our ‘Recreate the Look’ series, here I show you how to recreate the looks and styles of the 1930s, with modern reproduction clothing.
-Original 1930s pieces can be difficult to acquire, but with a few hints and tips of the popular styles to look out for, a 1930s look can be styled with modern day clothing on offer from the retailers of today.
+Continuing with our ‘Recreate the Look’ series, here I show you how to recreate 1930s outfits for women, with modern reproduction clothing.
+Original 1930s pieces can be difficult to acquire, but with a few hints and tips of the popular styles to look out for, a casual or dressy 1930s outfit can be styled with modern day clothing on offer from the retailers of today.

 The 1930s was a tremulous time.
 The decade ushered in with the 1929 Wall Street Crash, which in turn led to the Great Depression across America.
 The era then ended on an equally disquieting note with the advent of WW2 in 1939.
 This was definitely not the period of decadence and excess of the previous decade.